alprnyldz/ClassBasedApriori/README.md

 # ClassBasedApriori

-ClassBasedAppriori is an complex ad-hoc developed association mining algorithm for specific use.
+ClassBasedAppriori is an complex association mining algorithm created as ad-hoc development* for the company ELİAR Elektronik San.
+A.Ş., Automation Solutions for Textile and Glass Batch Industries.

+ad-hoc development: creating software without any formal guidelines or processes

 ## Possible Uses
 - It is possible to mine associations in data with univariate and mutivariate classes.